GENESIS CHAPTER 15

 (v.
 9 NAS) So He said to him, 'Bring Me a three year old heifer, and a three year female goat, and a three year old ram, and a turtledove, and a young pigeon (v.
 15:10 NKJV) Abram brought all these to him, cut them in two and arranged the halves opposite each other; the birds, however, he did not cut in half. (v.
 15:11 ASV) And the birds of prey came down upon the carcasses, and Abram drove them away. (v.
 15:12 NKJV) Now when the sun was going down, a deep sleep fell upon Abram; and behold, horror and great darkness fell upon him. (v.
 15:13 NKJV) Then He said to Abram: 'Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict them four hundred years. (v.
 15:14 NKJV) And also the nation whom they serve I will judge; afterward they shall come out with great possessions. (v.
 15:15 NAS) As for you, you shall go to your fathers in peace; you will be buried at a good old age. (v.
 15:16 NKJV) But in the fourth generation they shall return here, for the iniquity of the Amorites is not yet complete. (v.
 15:17 ASV) And it came to pass, that, when the sun went down, and it was dark, behold, a smoking furnace [lit. fire pot], and a flaming torch that passed between these pieces. (v.
 15:18 NKJV) In that day Jehovah made a covenant with Abram, saying, Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: (v.
 15:19 NKJV) the Kenite, and the Kenizzite, and the Kadmonite, (v.
 15:20 NKJV) and the Hittite, and the Perizzite, and the Rephaim, (v.
 15:21 NKJV) and the Amorite, and the Canaanite, and the Girgashite, and the Jebusite" =

 Verses 18-21 corroborate that Abram was awake and a real time witness to the LORD's unilateral ratification of His covenant promises to Abram especially since ratification of an agreement requires a real time witness.
 The words of verse 18 which stipulate that the LORD was having a conversation with Abram: "In that day Jehovah made a covenant with Abram saying, 'Unto thy seed I have given this land, from the river of Egypt unto the great river, the River Euphrates.." corroborates that Abram was a real time witness.
 Note the phrase "the river of Egypt" refers to the Wadi el-Arish River not the Nile River.
-There is mentioned of ten peoples who are indicated as occupying part of the Promised Land who it is implied will be removed from their territory in the future.
+There were ten peoples who occupied part of the Promised Land who it was implied would be removed from their territory in the future.
 Notice that Jehovah was saying these things to Abram as in a real time conversation, hence the smoking fire pot and the flaming torch that were stipulated as passing through the sacrificial animal pieces are portrayed in Gen 15:17 are a real smoking fire pot and a real flaming torch to which Abram was a real time reality witness.

 Continue to Genesis chapter 16